Dynamics on free-by-cyclic groups: Background

+The proof of Theorem~\ref{T:clean} is given in Appendix \ref{sect:clean}.
+This result seems to be of independent interest and also has some interesting consequences (e.g.,~Corollary~\ref{C:hyp_iwip}).
+However, as these considerations are tangential to the main results of the paper, we have relegated the proofs and discussion to an appendix.

 \begin{example} We have already seen that $\f\colon\Gamma\to\Gamma$ in Example~\ref{Ex:perpetuating_example} is an expanding irreducible train-track map representing an automorphism $\fee\in \Out(F_3)$.
-We also already know that $\fee$ is hyperbolic -- this fact was verified (see Example~\ref{Ex:hyperbolic_auto}) by checking that the group $G_\fee$ is word-hyperbolic.
-We have already verified in Example~\ref{Ex:whitehead_graphs} that the Whitehead graphs of both vertices of $\Gamma$ with respect to $\f$ are connected.
-Thus $f$ is a weakly clean train track.
-Therefore, by Corollary~\ref{C:clean}, $\fee$ is fully irreducible. \end{example}
+We also know that $\fee$ is hyperbolic -- this fact was verified (see Example~\ref{Ex:hyperbolic_auto}) by checking that the group $G_\fee$ is word-hyperbolic.
+We have additionally verified in Example~\ref{Ex:whitehead_graphs} that the Whitehead graphs of both vertices of $\Gamma$ with respect to $\f$ are connected.
+Thus $f$ is a weakly clean train-track map.
+Therefore, by Theorem~\ref{T:clean}, $\fee$ is fully irreducible. \end{example}

-Another useful corollary of Proposition~\ref{prop:clean} is that for hyperbolic elements of $\Out(F_N)$ the notions of being irreducible and fully irreducible coincide: